 Elderly patients are at risk of a misdiagnosis because they often present with atypical symptoms and because they could have other chronic illnesses that make it harder for doctors to properly diagnose a heart attack.
 Women are another group often overlooked in heart attack diagnoses.
 They often experience different symptoms than men and are more likely to get sent home with anti-anxiety drugs, pain killers, or antidepressants than receive treatment for a heart attack.

-Even if it’s uncommon, a doctor should rule out the possibility of a heart attack in a patient who has symptoms.
-If they fail to do so, their negligence could result in a medical malpractice case.
+Even if it’s uncommon, doctors should rule out the possibility of a heart attack in a patient who has symptoms.
+If they fail to do so, their negligence could result in a medical malpractice lawsuit.

 You deserve the best care medical science can offer.
 Preventable mistakes from doctors are inexcusable, and such medical negligence could lead to a medical malpractice case.

-Some of the more typical issues of medical malpractice that we see can include such things as misdiagnosis.
-Perhaps the most frequent example is someone…
+Transcript Some of the more typical issues of medical malpractice that we see can include such things as misdiagnosis.
+Perhaps the most frequent example is…